 The Gorda, Juan de Fuca and Endeavour Ridges have slow (~25 mm/yr) to moderate spreading rates, and are located off Oregon and Washington states and British Columbia.
 The Northern East Pacific Rise has a fast spreading rate, and is located off Mexico, south of the Gulf of California.
 Segments of the Southern East Pacific Rise have super-fast spreading rates (>140 mm/yr), the fastest of which are south-west of Easter Island in the South Pacific.

-A major focus of our work has been at Axial Seamount, which is a hot spot interacting with the Juan de Fuca Ridge and where eruptions occurred in 1998 and 2011.
+A major focus of our work has been at Axial Seamount, which is a hot spot interacting with the Juan de Fuca Ridge and where eruptions occurred in 1998, 2011 and 2015.
 We have mapped with our AUV at high resolution the summit caldera, upper flanks, and a large portion of the south rift zone, and extensively sampled with the ROVs lavas and sediments to obtain a record of the eruptive and explosive history of the volcano.
-Our papers on Axial Seamount are profiled in this Mid-ocean ridge section’s Volcanic Processes, Magmatic Processes, and Explosive Eruptions pages, and in our recent cruise logs.
+Our papers on Axial Seamount are profiled in this Mid-ocean ridge section’s Volcanic Processes, Magmatic Processes, and Explosive Eruptions pages.
+Our research expeditions are profiled in our cruise logs.

 Note that off-axis, near-ridge seamounts are discussed in the Seamounts section of this web.